kvrona/K-Vrona-Profile/index.md

 <img src="https://github.com/kvrona/K-Vrona-Profile/blob/master/assets/images/Screenshot 2024-10-06 at 6.25.53 PM.png?raw=true" width="50%" hspace="20" align="right">

-*This unofficial profile was created as a demo of a job market website in Jekyll, hosted on GitHub Pages.*

 Welcome to my page.

-I am a Master of Economics and current Ph.D. candidate at Northern Illinois University, specializing in Econometrics, Health Economics, and Labor Economics. *I am a Master of Economics and current Ph.D.
-Candidate at Northern Illinois University with specializations in Labor Economics and Econometrics.*
+I am a Master of Economics and current Ph.D. candidate at Northern Illinois University, specializing in Econometrics, Health Economics, and Labor Economics.

 I am currently on the job market and available for interviews.